Do I need a Cohabitation Agreement?

 A cohabitation agreement is a legal document.
 It can be enforceable by the court if it is properly executed, granted that both parties have:

-In the event of a split, unmarried couples do not have the same legal rights as married couples, regardless of how long a couple have lived together.
+In the event of a split, unmarried couples do not have the same legal rights as married couples, regardless of how long a couple has lived together.

-In law as it currently stands, their potential claims are extremely limited, with only being able to claim money held in a jointly owned property.
-If the separating couple have children, they do also have other potential claims but only limited to claims on behalf of the children, not themselves.
+In law, as it currently stands, their potential claims are extremely limited, with only being able to claim money held in a jointly owned property.
+If the separating couple has children, they also have other potential claims but are only limited to claims on behalf of the children, not themselves.

-A cohabitation agreement is designed to give unmarried couples who live together certainty in relation to what rights they have or do not have when it comes to assets.
+A cohabitation agreement is designed to give unmarried couples who live together certainty about what rights they have or do not have regarding assets.

 What is included in a cohabitation agreement?